 10. Monitoring and reporting

-As your project progresses, you should ensure that you’re monitoring and reporting on your engagement activity.
-That way you can be sure that you’re implementing the plan.
+As your project progresses, you should ensure that you’re monitoring and reporting on your engagement activity and progress.
+That way, you can be sure that you’re implementing the plan.

 We’ve found that the best way to do this is via a stakeholder management tool.